 - Contact your Risk Advisor and/or insurance company.
 Notify your Risk Advisor or insurance company as soon as you can.
 An adjuster will be sent out to determine the amount of damage so payment can be made.

 - Review your insurance policy.
-Look over your policy at least once a year, so you know what is covered.
+Look over your policy at least once a year to know what is covered.
 Make sure you look at your coverage limits (maximum amount your insurance company will pay out), deductible (the amount of money you will need to pay out of pocket), exclusions (claims not covered by your policy), dwelling coverage (typically covers damage to the outside of your home), and personal property coverage (structural damage, or anything damaged inside of your home).
 If you have any questions about your policy, make sure you talk to your Risk Advisor so you can be prepared.

 What qualifies as Storm Damage?